 Known as Elo, this Mexican dancer, defender of art, and mother of two has lived in Algeria, Switzerland, and always, Mexico.
 And as a true creative, she is found with a camera in-hand throughout all of her travels.
 Photography is Eloisa’s passion, making Wonderful Machine a natural landing spot as she settles into her new home in Madrid, Spain.
 In February and March of 2020, Elo presented her first major exhibition — a gallery inspired by her book 707 days in Algeria.
 The show, taking place in Mexico City, was well-received by audiences and media alike.
 Outside of photography, Elo loves music, films, cooking, traveling, and spending time with family & friends — especially her two muses, her son Fausto, 6, and daughter Irene, 4.

 Long Beach, California

 A photo editor, art buyer, and yogi at various points in life, Jen’s eclectic background and skillset are a welcome addition to the WM team — as is her decidedly Californian morning routine of meditation and a turmeric collagen latte.
 After earning a BFA in Photography from Art Center College of Design, Jen worked as a photo editor in newspapers and entertainment and later became an art buyer for an ad agency.
-Off the clock, Jen is pursuing her 200-hour yoga teacher training certification and looks forward to a future in yoga instruction for advertising agencies and creatives.
+Off the clock, Jen accomplished a 300-hour yoga teacher training and received her certification to teach!
+She looks forward to a future in yoga instruction for advertising agencies and creatives.
 The Long Beach native has also made it a life goal to renovate an old Spanish-style house in her hometown.